Integrating a four day week at Type A Media

 They are full time hours.
 We work 8-6 Monday to Thursday.
 By the time Friday rolls around the team are exhausted from a hard week so the Friday is necessary to properly recharge and give them a proper work life balance.

-4. In your experience, as a media consultancy, have you found any difficulties implementing a four day week strategy?
+Have you found any difficulties implementing a four day week strategy?

 None whatsoever.
 The secret is over communicating with you clients and to make sure that there are systems and processes in place to handle any emergencies that happen when the office is closed.
 As we deal with organic search there are no ad live dates or media buying schedules we need to adhere to.
 All work is planned every 3 months and we stick to the scope of work with the help of our project managers.